Maria Rygier: Biography

 Rygier was a follower of Arturo Labriola and the socialist avant-garde in Italy.
 In 1907 she became editor of the newspaper Lotta di classe, a socialist revolutionary publon.
 With Filippo Corridoni, she also founded the anti-militarist broadsheet Rompete le file.
 She voiced the opinion that women should oppose militarism, as they gave birth to the soldiers killed in war on behalf of the state.
 In 1908, she was sentenced to prison for publishing an article endorsing regicide in Rompete le file.

 In 1909, she began to support anarchism in Italy.
 She became active in contributing to La Demolizione of the syndicalist Ottavio Dinale from 1907 to 1911.
-She was sentenced to prison again in 1912 for writing an article in defense of an anarchist soldier, Auguste Masetti, who had shot an officer during the Italian invasion of Libya in 1911.
+She was sentenced to prison again in 1912 for writing an article in defense of an anarchist soldier, Augusto Masetti, who had shot an officer during the Italian invasion of Libya in 1911.
 The article appeared in the anarchist journal she co-edited in Bologna, L'Agitatore.

 As fervent of an anti-militarist she had been even in 1912, two years later she was just as fervent of a World War I interventionist in 1914, she became an editor at the newspaper founded by Benito Mussolini, Il Popolo d'Italia.
 The fascist daily founded by Mussolini was devoted to supporting the campaign for intervention by Italy in the War.
 As a syndicalist and union supporter, she was jailed for a period in 1914.
 Her status as a political prisoner fighting for syndicalism became known to Italian-American syndicalists during the period.
 Anarchist Leda Rafanelli urged Italian workers to follow the example of Rygier.